 Christopher was a happy child.
-His life good.
-He discovered early on an uncanny knack for crying when he was hungry, a skill second only to his wondrous mastery of pooping.
-At the grizzled age of two his parents gave him a baby sister to torment, and then life was even better.
+His life was good.
+He discovered early on an uncanny knack for crying when hungry and an advanced talent for blowing snot bubbles.
+Then, at the grizzled age of two, his parents gave him a baby sister to torment, and life was even better.

 But Arizona is no place for children.
-Grass in not meant to cut into your feet as you run across it.
-Cactus is meant to be ornamentation, not a backyard obstacle course.
+Grass is not meant to cut into your feet as you run across it.
+Cactus is meant as ornamentation in a cubicle, not a backyard obstacle course.
 And so they moved to Colorado.
 Home of soft grass, gentle shrubs, and an army of evil snowmen.

 Quick to learn, Christopher discovered a love for books.
 In preschool, he was off on adventures with ‘The Boxcar Children.
 And by second grade he discovered full-length novels by Piers Anthony.

 That’s when the addiction took hold.
 In the coming years, he would convince his parents to let him mow lawns and deliver newspapers to support his bad habit.
 He would spend hundreds of dollars and countless hours scouring used bookstores for rare copies to complete his sets.
 More than once his mother had to enlist the help of the entire library staff to track him down, holed up surrounded by piles of books in a corner.
 His family watched in horror as he spiraled out of control.

 Worried for his sanity, Christopher’s parents encouraged him to diversify.
 He took up Orchestra, playing the Classical Bass.
 Boy scouts forced him out into that green place he had only ever read about.
 He studied Kung Fu, Capoeira, Kenpo, and the ancient art of Cheap Shot sparring.
 But no matter if he was performing Beethoven, fighting a ninja or scaling a mountain, he always had a book within arms reach.